HPV

 Causes, Symptoms, Treatment & Prevention

 Human papillomavirus (HPV) is the most common sexually transmitted infection caused by the human papillomavirus.
-There are more than 100 types of HPV; some cause warts and others can cause different types of cancer.
+There are more than 100 types of HPV, some can cause warts, and some can cause different types of cancer.

 Statistics

-The CDC reports that about 43 million HPV infections occurred in 2018, with many infections in people in their late teens and early twenties.
-Genital warts caused by HPV affect roughly 340,000–360,000 people yearly, and about one in 100 sexually active adults in the U.S. has genital warts at any given time.
-Nearly 12,000 U.S. women develop cervical cancer annually and more than 4,000 women die from cervical cancer even with screening and treatment.
+According to the CDC, there were about 43 million HPV infections in 2018, and many people were in their late teens and early 20s.
+Genital warts caused by HPV affected roughly 340,000 to 360,000 people yearly.
+About one in 100 sexually active adults in the U.S. has genital warts at any given time.
+Every year, nearly 12,000 women living in the U.S. will have cervical cancer.
+More than 4,000 women die from cervical cancer even with screening and treatment.

 Symptoms

-Most HPV infections clear on their own and people often do not have symptoms.
-High‑risk HPV types can cause cancers of the cervix, anus, penis or throat by inducing abnormal changes in the affected cells; these changes usually do not cause symptoms but can be detected through regular screening tests.
-Genital warts are small raised bumps around the genitals or anus that may be flat or raised and flesh‑colored or slightly darker than the surrounding skin; they are usually painless but can be itchy and cause discomfort during sexual activity.
+In most cases, HPV goes away on its own.
+People who are infected with HPV may not experience any symptoms and they never know they were infected.
+Certain types of HPV can also cause cancer of the cervix, anus, penis, or throat.
+These types of HPV are known as high-risk HPV, and they can cause abnormal changes in the cells of the affected area.
+In most cases, these changes do not cause any symptoms, but they can be detected through regular screening tests.
+Genital warts are small, raised bumps that appear on the skin around the genitals or anus.
+They can be flat or raised, and they may be flesh-colored or slightly darker than the surrounding skin.
+Genital warts are usually painless, but they can be itchy, and they can cause discomfort during sexual activity.

 Treatment

-There is no cure for HPV.
-Symptoms can be managed by removing genital warts through methods such as cryotherapy (freezing), surgery, or medication, although removal does not eliminate the virus and warts may reappear.
-For high‑risk HPV types, regular screenings and monitoring are recommended.
-Abnormal cells may be treated with surgery, radiation therapy or chemotherapy.
+There is no cure for HPV, but the symptoms can be managed through various treatments.
+Genital warts can be removed through cryotherapy (freezing), surgery, or medication.
+It is important to note that the removal of genital warts does not eliminate the virus from the body, and the warts may reappear in the future.
+For those with high-risk HPV, regular screenings and monitoring are recommended to detect any abnormal changes in the affected area.
+If abnormal cells are detected, they may be treated with surgery, radiation therapy, or chemotherapy.

 Prevention

-Practicing safer sex by using condoms correctly and consistently during all sexual activity reduces the risk of HPV.
-Vaccination is also recommended: the HPV vaccine involves two or three shots that protect against types of the virus that cause cancer and genital warts.
-The vaccine is recommended for males and females aged 9–45 and is most effective before sexual activity begins, but it can still benefit those who are already sexually active.
+The best way to prevent HPV is to practice safer sex.
+This means using condoms correctly and consistently during all sexual activity.
+It is also recommended that individuals receive the HPV vaccine, which is a series of two or three shots that can protect against certain types of HPV that can cause cancer and genital warts.
+The HPV vaccine is recommended for both males and females between the ages of 9 and 45.
+The vaccine is most effective when given before the onset of sexual activity, but it can still be effective in those who have already been sexually active.

 Sources